CarterPlenge/Basic-Chatbot-Setup/README.md

  - [Ollama](https://ollama.com/)
  - [Python](https://www.python.org/)

-Termianl Commands
+Terminal Commands
 ```
 # 1: make sure your in your venv

 # 2: ollama model setup
 docker exec -it ollama ollama pull mistral:7b-instruct
-# you can use other models as well, but you might have to adjust it
+# You can use other models as well, but you might have to adjust it
-# to handle model specific parameters
+# to handle model-specific parameters

 # 3: create/update custom model
 docker exec -it basic-chatbot-setup-ollama ollama create Dan -f /models/Modelfile
-# Dan is a name. name it whatever you want.
+# Dan is a name.
+Name it whatever you want.
 # re-run this command to update the model after changing the Modelfile

-# 3: install dependences
+# 3: install dependencies
 pip install -r .\client\requirements.txt

 ```